So you want to know about Credit Card Processing..

 Intuit is also a large scale Merchant Account processor.
 It is important to note that if you have Quickbooks Payments – that is not the same and Quickbooks payments does not have a compatible online gateway.

-Recap: If you are hosting a charity raffle and expect to generate $10,000 or more donations and need a Merchant Account, we would suggest signing up with Square or Stripe.
+Recap: If you are hosting a charity raffle and expect to generate $10,000 – $25,000 in donations and need a Merchant Account, we would suggest signing up with Square or Stripe.
 You can get your account set up in minutes and they have very reasonable rates.

-If you are looking for a more traditional Merchant Account with much better rates, but have minimum requirements for transaction volume, etc. We highly recommend WinStar Payments, they have a variety of options and excellent customer service.
+If you are expecting to raise over $25,000 then you might look at a more traditional Merchant Account with much better rates, but have minimum requirements for transaction volume, etc. We highly recommend WinStar Payments, they have a variety of options and excellent customer service.
 Contact them at https://www.winstarpayments.com/contact-us/

 We did a fundraiser on Gofundme and they didn’t require a CC account, they simply sent us the money – we want you to do that for our raffle.